Salams Care Residential in Maplewood, MN

 Pros

-• pro The khutbahs are on time and easy to follow.
+• pro The khutbahs are always on time and easy to follow, and the community is very diverse.

-• pro The community is very diverse.
+• pro The mosque is a very nice place.

-• pro Friday prayers are nice and Taraweeh during Ramadan is awesome.
+• pro Friday prayers are nice, and taraweeh during Ramadan is awesome.

 Cons